General Recycling

-The Hefty® ReNew™ orange bag program gives participating residents a way to collect plastics that are not accepted as loose items in the curbside recycle cart.
-This voluntary program gives residents the opportunity to divert a variety of plastics from the landfill to be converted into valued resources.
+The Hefty® ReNew™ orange bag program gives participating residents a way to collect plastics that are not accepted as loose items in the curbside recycle cart, giving residents the opportunity to divert a variety of plastics from the landfill to be converted into valued resources.

 How Does it Work?